![]() |

 |

-In the xAOD file ALFADataContainer object is stored.
-It has to be read first with the help of xAOD::TEvent object.
-When EventLoop is used the code will be the following
+In the xAOD file an ALFADataContainer object is stored.
+It has to be read first with the help of an xAOD::TEvent object.
+When EventLoop is used, the code will be the following

 In the code above it is checked if reading of the ALFADataContainer was successful.
 Without it RootCore will issue a warning.

-The retrived xAOD::ALFADataContainer has interface similar to std::vector and contains two ALFAData objects.
-The first object is fille with TrackingData tree and the second with EventHeader tree.
+The retrieved xAOD::ALFADataContainer has an interface similar to std::vector and contains two ALFAData objects.
+The first object is filled with the TrackingData tree and the second with the EventHeader tree.
 The trees are described in the twiki page https://twiki.cern.ch/twiki/bin/viewauth/Atlas/ALFAntupleAlg

-ALFAData objects can be read from the ALFADataContainer with the same interface as is used in the std::vector.
-It means that e.g. at() mehtod chan be used.
+ALFAData objects can be read from the ALFADataContainer similarly to std::vector.
+It means that e.g. the at() method can be used.

-In order to read the get the first ALFAData object which contains TrackingData information the following code can be used:
+In order to read the first ALFAData object which contains TrackingData information the following code can be used:

-In order to read the get the first ALFAData object which contains TrackingData information the following code can be used:
+In order to read the first ALFAData object which contains event data information the following code can be used:

 Detailed descriptions of the functions providing access to the specific variables contain information in which tree the variable is stored.

-Retriving ALFAData objects from the container object is common for Athena and RootCore, so please consult subsection Retriving an ALFAData object from ALFADataContainer
+Retrieving ALFAData objects from the container object is common between Athena and RootCore, so please consult subsection Retrieving an ALFAData object from ALFADataContainer

-All arrays stored in xAOD are one dimensional.
-It means that data saved in 2D arrays has to be transformed into 1D array.
+All arrays stored in the xAOD are one dimensional, so 2D arrays are transformed into 1D arrays in the xAOD.

-In case of the 2D arrays storing information about tracks the index of a 1D array is constructed in the following way:
+In the case of the 2D arrays storing information about tracks, the index of a 1D array is constructed in the following way:

 potIndex*maxTrackCnt() + trackIndex